tess-jl/aws-developer-course/notes/7_AWS_CLI_SDK_IAM.md

 ### AWS CLI on EC2
 -common to run the CLI on EC2--> there's bad way and good way
 1. Bad way: if we run aws configure on EC2 --> BUT it's super insecure, NEVER EVER put personal credentials on an EC2 (we never own an EC2, don't want ANYTHING personal on any EC2)
-1. Good way: via IAM roles
+1. **Good way: via IAM roles**

-IAM roles cna be attached to EC2 instances
+IAM roles can be attached to EC2 instances
 -roles can come with a policy--> the policy can define exactly what the EC2 instance should be able to do (default is no rights)
 -with instance having its own role it's way more secure -onlu 1 IAM role at a time (but role can have many policies)